geneliu/k8s-home/README.md

 Managed (hopefully) by [Flux](https://github.com/fluxcd/flux2)

+## Requirements

+- k3s
+- a NFS client on k3s hosts
+- a NFS host with some shares

 ## !!!
 IMPORTANT !!!

 When using k3s, disable Traefik by editing `/etc/systemd/system/k3s.service`!
 Here is a quick snippet for you (and me).